 - Lip liner and color to redefine the lip line and make the lips appear fuller

-How Much Does Permanent Makeup Cost in Chevy Chase & Annandale?
+How Much Does Permanent Makeup Cost in Chevy Chase & the Washington, DC, Metro Area?

-Permanent makeup costs $750 per area—either the eyebrows, eyeliner, or lip liner.
+Permanent makeup costs at CPS are $750 per area—either the eyebrows, eyeliner, or lip liner.

 What Is Microblading?